 |Guided Breathing Sessions||-||-||-||-||Y||Y||Y|

-The clip-on Zip offers the least features but is perfect if you don't want to wear a wristband.
+The clip-on Zip offers the least features but is great if you don't want to wear a wristband.
 We do worry that it is easier to lose than the wristbands, though.

 I like to first distinguish the wristbands by certain physical and functional features: